tyong920/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 $ git push --tags
 ```

-GitHub Actions will then deploy to PyPI if tests pass.
+Gitlab Pipelines will then deploy to target if tests pass.